CodingBeagle/alouette_one/learning/DirectX/gfx-pipeline.md

 The rasterizer stage assumes homogenous clip-space coordinates as input.

+In this coordinate space, the X axis points right, Y points up, and Z points away from the camera.

 It is in the rasterizer stage which will:

 - Perform clipping to the view frustum.